Source transcripts (including census returns and William Arlent Webb's scrapbook)

 Rootsweb outage - temporary website

 Most of you are probably aware by now that Rootsweb has apparently suffered from a security breach, resulting in the closure of thousands of websites, including The People of Tingewick.
-I have seen no commitment to bring those sites back or reinstate the free hosting that was generously given to them, and in any case there is no guarantee that they will recover all the pages which I've uploaded over the last 20 years or so, for the time being at least, I'm rebuilding what I can elsewhere.
+I have seen no commitment to bring those sites back or reinstate the free hosting that was generously given to them, and in any case there is no guarantee that they will recover all the pages which I've uploaded over the last 20 years or so, for the time being at least, so I'm rebuilding what I can elsewhere.
 Whether it is temporary or permanent, time will tell.
 Apologies if something has disappeared that you were hoping to make use of - if you let me know then I'll try to prioritise that page/area.
 Meanwhile, I'm polishing up the silver lining - an oppportunity to tidy up loose ends.
 Please, let me know if you spot any I've missed!

 Tingewick Historical Society - Great War Project

 To commemorate the centenary of the start of The Great War members of Tingewick Historical Society

 researched Tingewick's WW1 soldiers who are named on our village war memorials.
 They have now published a book

 telling the stories of the twenty two soldiers and copies can be obtained from Jane Bradford

 Some years ago, three of us (Jan Anderson, Mary Robare and I) collaborated on a book about several Tingewick families (primarily Holtons) who emigrated in the second half of the 19th century to Tioga in Pennsylvania.
 I have to say I'm rather proud of the result.
 There are now very few copies left - more about the book here - this may well be the last chance you have to acquire one.